MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ms.date: 01/11/2021
 ---

-# High query concurrency with Azure Data Explorer
+# Optimize for high query concurrency with Azure Data Explorer

 Highly concurrent applications are needed in scenarios with a large user base, where the application simultaneously handles many requests with low latency and high throughput.

 Use cases include large-scale monitoring and alerting dashboards, for example Microsoft products and services such as [Azure Monitor](https://azure.microsoft.com/en-au/services/monitor/), [Azure Time Series Insights](https://azure.microsoft.com/services/time-series-insights/), and [Playfab](https://playfab.com/).
 All these services use Azure Data Explorer for serving high concurrency workloads.
 Azure Data Explorer is a fast, fully managed big data analytics service for real-time analytics on extremely large volumes of data streaming from applications, websites, IoT devices, and more.

-High concurrency applications require careful design of the backend architecture using the following tools:
+To set up for high concurrency applications, design the backend architecture with the following tools:

 * [Optimize data](#optimize-data)
 * [Set leader-follower architecture pattern](#set-leader-follower-architecture-pattern)